×

 When we asked people living in Portugal about recreational activities, they mentioned:

 "In Portugal, residents enjoy a variety of recreational facilities, such as beaches, parks, and gardens.
 There are also many outdoor activities, such as hiking, biking, and kayaking.
 Portugal also has a number of cultural attractions, such as museums, galleries, and monuments.
 Additionally, Portugal has a vibrant nightlife, with a variety of bars, clubs, and restaurants.
-Finally, Portugal is home to a number of sports facilities, such as golf courses, tennis courts, and swimming pools," commented one expat who moved to Portugal.
+Finally, Portugal is home to a number of sports facilities, such as golf courses, tennis courts, and swimming pools," said one expat living in Portugal.

 What is the weather like in Portugal?

 "The weather in Portugal is generally mild and pleasant, with warm summers and mild winters.
 The coastal areas tend to be warmer and more humid than the inland areas.
 Rainfall is fairly evenly distributed throughout the year, with the most rain occurring in the winter months.
-The Algarve region in the south of Portugal is particularly known for its sunny and dry climate," commented one expat who moved to Portugal.
+The Algarve region in the south of Portugal is particularly known for its sunny and dry climate," remarked one expat in Portugal.

 Are there good restaurants in Portugal?